asdf-format/asdf-standard/docs/source/known_limits.rst

 9,223,372,036,854,775,807 or no less than -9,223,372,036,854,775,806.

-As of version **1.3.0** of the standard, arbitrary precision integers are supported using :ref:`integer <core/integer-1.1.0>`.
+As of version **1.3.0** of the core schemas, arbitrary precision integers are supported using :ref:`integer <core/integer-1.1.0>`.
 Like all tags, use of this type requires library support.